7db9a/homegrown-content-addressable-filesystem/README.md

 `docker exec ipfs_host ipfs cat IPFS-HASH`

-If it's a video, for demonstration purposes:
+If it's a video.

 `http://localhost:8080/ipfs/IPFS-HASH`

 You can download the file on the other machine on that local webpage.

-For more details on accessing your ipfs videos, see [here](https://docs.ipfs.io/guides/examples/videos/)
+For more details on accessing your ipfs videos, see [here](https://docs.ipfs.io/guides/examples/videos/).